 Any other entries into the 'role' column are acceptable and will be defined under the associated party element of this dataset with whatever value is entered under role.

-If a person serves more than one role, duplicate this persons information in another row but with the additional role.
+If a person serves more than one role, duplicate this person’s information in another row but with the additional role.

 Similarly if a role is shared among many people, list the individuals with the shared role on separate lines.